 Property owners are required to clear their sidewalks and the openings to any crosswalks of snow and ice within five hours of the end of the snow.
 If the snow ends overnight, the property owner has until 10 am.

 Do not throw or blow snow into the street when cleaning off your vehicles or sidewalks after the snow plow has gone through.
 Please pile the snow in grassy areas and along the curb.
+We understand that this can be difficult during large snowfalls, and appreciate your good-faith effort to keep snow out of the streets while clearing your sidewalks!

 Please be considerate of your neighbors.
 Have a neighbor who’s not home, elderly or handicapped?
 Please take some time and help them out with this task.